p4lang/bf-p4c/p4-tests/README.md

 Note that the re-configuration should not affect any dependencies, and thus, there should be no recompilation.

+To show logs from STF tests, export `ENABLE_MODEL_LOG` or `VERBOSE_MODEL_LOG` environment variable.
+Logs are produced to terminal unless redirected.

 Debugging a PTF test:
 =====================